pingcap/tispark/docs/dev/tispark_development_guide.md

    - Install Scala && Java && Spark && Maven
    - Install TiUP
    - Get the code, build, and run
+## Contribute to TiSpark
+   - Report an Issue
+   - Code Style and Quality Guide
    - Commit the code and submit a pull request
-## Contribute to TiSpark
 ## Understand TiSpark
+   - Overview
+   -